 Receipts or other record of medical expenses incurred during the past 12 months that can be used to anticipate future medical expenses.
-PHA may use this approach for "general"

-medical expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not for one time, nonrecurring expenses from the previous year.
+PHA may use this approach for "general medical expenses" such as non-prescription drugs and regular visits to doctors or dentists, but not for one time, nonrecurring expenses from the previous year.

 The PHA will use mileage at the IRS rate, or cab, bus fare, or other public transportation cost for verification of the cost of transportation directly related to medical treatment.
+The family must provide verification from the medical provider that the appointment was kept by the family member requesting mileage to have the mileage included as an expense.